Stay ahead with actionable finance strategies, tips, news, and trends.

 Solver vs Prophix

 Solver is designed for SMBs that primarily use Microsoft Dynamics 365 as their ERP.
-Prophix is built for the mid-market and supports open integrations with almost all ERP platforms.
+Prophix One is built for the mid-market and supports open integrations with almost all ERP platforms.

 9: SAP Business Planning and Consolidation